A hysterectomy is a major operation for a woman that's only recommended if other treatment options have been unsuccessful.

 PID is a bacterial infection of the female reproductive system.

 If detected early, the infection can be treated with antibiotics.
-But if it spreads, it can damage the womb and fallopian tubes, resulting in long-term pain.
+But if it spreads, it can damage the womb and fallopian tubes, causing infertility and long-term pain.
+It can also increase the chance of an ectopic pregnancy.

-A hysterectomy to remove the womb and fallopian tubes may be recommended if a woman has severe pain from PID and no longer wants children.
+A hysterectomy to remove the womb and fallopian tubes may be recommended if the infection is severe and a woman no longer wants children.

 A hysterectomy may remove the areas of endometrial tissue causing the pain.

-But it'll usually only be considered if other less invasive treatments have not worked and the woman decides not to have any more children.
+But it'll usually only be considered if other less invasive treatments have not worked and the woman decides not to have – or is unable to have – any children.

 Fibroids are non-cancerous growths in or around the womb (uterus).
 The growths are made up of muscle and fibrous tissue, and vary in size.